Recipe: Detox Vegetable Soup [Simple and Easy]

 - red pepper flakes

 For any vegetable soup, you’ll need to use a liquid most often in the form of broth.
 Homemade broth is wonderful but you can also buy storebought.
-Feel free to use bone broth, chicken broth, or vegetable broth based on your preferences.
+Feel free to use bone broth, chicken broth, or vegetable broth instead based on your preferences.

 How To Make Detox Vegetable Soup

-We love to use an enamel-coated cast iron dutch oven.
+You will love how easy to make this vegetable soup is.
+To start, we love to use an enamel-coated cast iron dutch oven.
 It’s the perfect vessel for a big batch of vegetable soup, however, you can use whatever large pot you have.

 If you’re adding carbohydrates such as pasta, you can either choose to cook this in advance at which point, you’ll add at the end, otherwise, you’ll add your dry carbohydrates in at this point to let them cook in the broth.